-14. Any dispute you cannot resolve or any claim of repeated or willful rule violation must be submitted to the CCD.
+16. Any dispute you cannot resolve or any claim of repeated or willful rule violation must be submitted to the TD.
 Relevant evidence must be included.
 Whenever possible, continue play while the complaint is being considered.
 Your complaint should include:

-d.
-Supporting documentation (photocopies are acceptable unless the CCD asks for originals).
+e.
+Supporting documentation (photocopies are acceptable unless the TD asks for originals).

-Any complaint must be postmarked within seven days of the time a person becomes aware of the alleged infraction.
-Failure to comply with the above, including a, b, c, and d, negates your claim.
+Any complaint must be sent within seven days of the time a person becomes aware of the alleged infraction.
+Failure to provide all the necessary information requested above, negates your claim.

 Reporting Game Results

-15. The winner must report the result to the CCD immediately upon conclusion of the game.
-In case of draws, White must report result. the It is a good idea for the other player to submit the result, labeling it "duplicate report."
-Reports must include section and game numbers as well asthe names and ID numbers of both players.
+17. The winner must report the result to the TD immediately upon conclusion of the game.
+In case of draws, White must report the result.
+It is a good idea for the other player to also submit the result, labeling it "duplicate report."
+Reports must include section and game numbers as well as the names and ID numbers of both players.

 Thirty-Month Limit and Adjudications

-16. A US Chess correspondence game must end after thirty (30) months from when the event begins.
-Either player may submit the game for adjudication postmarked one week after the tournament's end date.
-The player submitting the adjudication must provide the following to the CCD:
+18. A US Chess CC game must end after thirty (30) months from when the event begins.
+Either player may submit the game for adjudication, sent no later than one week after the tournament's end date.
+The player submitting the adjudication must provide the following to the TD:

-If neither player submits the adjudication material within one week after the tournament's end date, the game is scored as a rateable draw.
-The CCD is not required to provide the basis for the adjudication result.
+If neither player submits the adjudication material within one week after the tournament's end date, the game is scored as a rated draw.
+The TD is not required to provide the basis for the adjudication result.

-18. The CCD may assess penalties for violations of these rules.
+20. The TD may assess penalties for violations of these rules.
 Penalties include, but are not limited to, informal reprimands, warnings, reflection time reduction, forfeitures, or withdrawal.
-Warnings are usually issued before more severe penalties but the CCD may skip this step.
+Warnings are usually issued before more severe penalties, but the TD may skip this step.
 Smooth and timely completion of games is the main consideration.
-Penalties will be assessed as necessary to accomplish this purpose.

-20. A withdrawn player may be replaced at the option of the CCD.
+22. A withdrawn player may be replaced at the option of the TD.
 There will be no replacement for a withdrawn player against whom a win, loss, or draw has been scored in actual play.
 A withdrawn player will not be replaced 60 days after the tournament start date.

 adjudication: A judge's determination of a game's result, based on best play by both sides.

-excused time: Time-outs when play is suspended for leaves or for special circumstances with the approval of the CCD.
+excused time: Time-outs when play is suspended for leaves or for special circumstances with the approval of the TD.

 illegal move: A move which violates the rules of chess.

-reflection time: The time between a player's receipt of a move and the postmarking of his response.
+reflection time: The time between a player's receipt of a move and the postmarking or sending of his response.